Nithin9585/Ai-Quiz-app/README.md

 Once processed, the app creates a Google Form quiz with the generated questions and saves it directly to the user's own Google Drive, giving them full ownership and editing access.

+## How It Works

+1. User uploads a PDF or PPTX file.
+2. The app parses the file and extracts text content.
+3. Extracted text is sent to the Gemini AI model, which generates quiz questions in JSON format.
+4. Using the user's Google access token, the app sends the quiz data to the Google Forms API.
+5. A Google Form quiz is created or updated, and an editable form link is returned to the user.
+6. The user can access and edit the quiz directly in Google Forms.

 ---

 ## Demo